mvolkmann/blog/src/svelte/sveltekit.md

 1. Install Node.js

-1. Enter `npm init svelte@next [project-name]`
+1. Enter `npm create svelte@latest [project-name]`
    Omit the project name to create a SvelteKit project in the current directory.

 1. Answer the following question:

-   - Use TypeScript in components? defaults to no
-   - What do you want to use for writing Styles in Svelte components?
-CSS (default), Less, or SCSS
-   - Add ESLint for code listing? defaults to no
-   - Add Prettier for code formatting? defaults to no
+   - Which SvelteKit app template?
+"Skeleton project" is recommended.
+   - Add type checking with TypeScript?
+"Yes, using TypeScript syntax" is recommended.
+   - Select additional options.
+All are recommended.

 1. Following instructions for next steps that are output.